Is It Aggression or Is It Something Else? Reasons for Cat Aggression

 Had each stressor (jerkwads cutting you off, traffic, spilled coffee, almost being late, a minor complaint, bird poop on your windshield) occurred on a separate day, you probably would have moved about your life without much thought.
 Instead, you’re now crying in your car because each stressor was too much to deal with.
 You also didn’t have time to decompress from each stressful event.

-If your cat is in an environment that constantly is bombarding them with stressors or they have repeated stressors happen in a short period of time, they’re going to find even minor events to be overwhelming.
+If your cat is in an environment that constantly is bombarding them with stressors or they have repeated stressors without time to reduce their stress, they’re going to find even minor events to be overwhelming.
 If your cat is prone to aggress as a way to defend themselves or try to escape the stressors, you may find them biting or scratching at you.

 Frustration Can Cause Cat Aggression